TU Berlin

 General Course Information

-Welcome to the amazing world of nanonetworks, where chemistry, physics, and communication networks confluence together.
-The new approaches in the nanodomain covered in this course will introduce you to the most actual research and applications in the molecular communication field.
-Ready to navigate non-conventional topics and learn new principles beyond RF communications?
+Diffusion of Molecules Welcome to the amazing world of nanonetworks, where communication principles, chemistry, and physics converge.
+This course will introduce you to novel approaches in the nanoscale domain.
+We target the latest research and applications for systems design in the molecular communication field.
+Are you ready to navigate non-conventional topics and learn new principles beyond RF communications?
+Welcome, this is the right place.

 Contents

-random walk figure This course will cover communication techniques and technologies to conceive networks on the nanoscale.
-Instead of the standard use of electromagnetic waves, communication will be achieved through the emission and detection of molecules according to the paradigm of Molecular Communications.
-We will follow a network architecture approach from a computer networks perspective.
+Course content This course will cover communication techniques and technologies to conceive networks on the nanoscale.
+Instead of the standard use of electromagnetic waves, we will perform the emission and detection of molecules according to the paradigm of Molecular Communications.
+We will follow a network architecture approach from a computer network perspective, see the picture on the right.
 In the physical layer, we will introduce models for the communication channels through molecular means, as well as for emitters and receivers.
 In the link layer, we will address mechanisms for the information flow and error control mechanisms.
-The course will conduct various hands-on activities in the Matlab simulator for the modeling of the physical and link layers.
+In this course, we will not only study theoretical concepts but will conduct many hands-on activities in the Matlab simulator to model the physical and link layers.

 Learning Outcome

-After completing the course, the attendees will characterize main communication schemes in molecular scenarios.
-Besides, they will apply theoretical knowledge to develop molecular communication networks.
-Finally, students will be able to develop molecular communication links with simulators.
+After completing the course, you will characterize the main communication schemes in molecular scenarios.
+You will also apply theoretical knowledge to develop molecular communication networks.
+Finally, you will be able to develop molecular communication links with simulators.

 Courses Given